 Gender is one of the unchangeable risk factors in breast cancer.
 The fact is that while men do occasionally get breast cancer, the chances are much higher for women getting it.
 In fact, women get breast cancer one hundred times more often than men do.

 Age is another factor that can influence whether or not someone gets breast cancer, with two thirds of cases, especially invasive breast cancer, in women that are older than fifty-five.
-Read the rest of this entry »
+Continue reading Breast Cancer Risk Factors

 The rates of breast cancer vary widely in different parts of the country and the world, and can vary among patients of different ages and races as well.
 There is also a huge difference in breast cancer rates between genders, with women being one hundred times more likely to get breast cancer than men.
 As for 2011, estimates of more than 225,000 new cases of invasive breast cancer will be diagnosed.
 There will be more than 57,000 cases of in situ breast cancer, which is both ductal carcinoma in situ breast cancer and lobular carcinoma in situ.
 Out of those cancer cases, there will be almost 40,000 deaths this year from the disease.